 How to Choose the Right Mixing Tank for Your Application

-• What are you mixing? (liquid–liquid, solid–liquid, slurry, paste, high-viscosity)
+• What are you mixing? (liquid–liquid, solid–liquid, slurry, paste, high-viscosity),

-• Is the product Newtonian or shear-sensitive?
+• Are your products Newtonian or shear-sensitive?

 • Do ingredients change during mixing (hydration, heating, reaction)?

-• Working volume vs total volume
+Working volume vs total volume

-• Aspect ratio (diameter vs height)
+Aspect ratio (diameter vs height)

-Step 3: Choose the Right Mixer and Impeller (This Matters More Than the Tank)
+Step 3: Choose the Right Mixer and Impeller

 • Viscosity